Kasojas/cse15l-lab-reports/lab1.md

       * ![Image]()
       * The working directory was /home
       * I got this output because there is no argument so there is nothing for cat to show since there is no file that it can output
-      * This is an error
+      * This is an error because cat looks to concatenate a file, but since there is nothing to concatenate it is just stuck on the terminal
 2. directory as an argument
    1. cd
       * ![Image]()